 The concentration curl is well-known for its ability to focus on and isolate the biceps brachii muscle.
 It allows for a strong mind-muscle connection, enabling you to concentrate on the biceps and maximize their activation.

-The concentration curl works only one arm at a time, so it helps to find and fix any differences in strength between your left and right arms.
+The concentration curl works only one arm at a time, so it helps you identify and correct any differences in strength between your left and right arms.

 It is performed by sitting on a bench with the torso bent and the back side of the upper arm against the thigh.
 This stops shoulder movements and is a great way to focus on the biceps.